ahmadazerichandrabhuana/wdioweb/README.md

 ## Short Repository Explanation

-This sample Test Automation only consists of 1 foler : `test`, and have 2 sub-folders :
+This sample Test Automation only consists of 1 folder : `test`, and have 2 sub-folders :
    ```
    > pageobjects : each file represents individual web pages (including both locators and actions), with exception file 'page.js' as single parent for all other pages
    > testcases   : contains testcases to be executed